 [Insert ACCME logo]

-prIME Oncology designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
+prIME Oncology designates this enduring activity for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Please contact The Royal College Services Center at 1-800-461-9598 or at cpd@royalcollege.ca for instructions for reporting this activity in the MAINPORT